PedrolitoLsg/DAPYTHON-OPC-P6/README.md

 * The overall goal is to mimic the Netflix Desktop/TV interface with:

-* A modal in vanilla Javascript is used to open an info bubble when hovering over a film as well as a lateral scroll to display other films of a category.
+* A modal in vanilla Javascript is used to open an info bubble when hovering over a movie as well as a lateral scroll to display other movies of a category.
 * Data is managed through Javascript functions
 * CSS is used for styling
 * HTML as data container